ahnpj/security-operations-workflows/identity-and-access-management/README.md

-# Identity & Access Management (IAM) — Operational Execution and Analyst Notes
+# Identity & Access Management (IAM)

 (`identity-and-access-management/README.md`)

-This category contains hands-on execution examples and supporting documentation for security operations tasks focused on validating authentication behavior, access controls, and permission enforcement within identity systems.
-The goal of these writeups is to demonstrate how analysts verify that identity services are functioning as intended and how they investigate suspicious or unexpected authentication and authorization activity using repeatable, tool-driven methods.
+This folder contains workflow executions where the **primary focus is validating authentication behavior, access controls, and permission enforcement across identity systems**.
+These workflows simulate how SOC analysts and security engineers verify identity service behavior and investigate suspicious or unexpected authentication and authorization activity using repeatable, tool-driven methods.

-Rather than presenting abstract identity concepts, each folder documents practical execution of specific identity and access validation activities, including the commands and queries used, the reasoning behind each verification step, and how results are interpreted in an investigative context.
-The emphasis is on operational process and analyst decision-making, similar to what would be captured in internal SOC runbooks or identity operations working notes.
+Rather than presenting abstract identity concepts, each folder documents practical execution of identity validation and access control testing activities, including commands and queries used, analyst reasoning behind each verification step, and interpretation of results within an investigative context.
+The emphasis is on operational process and analyst decision-making, similar to internal SOC runbooks and identity operations working notes.

-Each folder also uses a tool-first naming convention, followed by the primary operational focus (for example, `active-directory-authentication-validation` or `windows-permission-testing`).
-This makes it easy to see which technologies are being used at a glance, while the documentation itself emphasizes analytical process and investigative decision-making rather than directory service theory alone.
+Each folder uses a tool-first naming convention followed by the primary operational focus (for example, `active-directory-iam-operations-and-permission-validation`).
+This allows quick identification of technologies being used while keeping documentation centered on investigative workflow and analytical reasoning rather than directory service theory alone.

+> 👉 **Each folder represents one complete workflow execution**
+Every subfolder here is a **fully self-contained operational execution scenario**.
+Each one documents how a specific identity validation or access control verification task is performed from initial objective through validation and operational interpretation.

+> 👉 **Follow the workflow execution first**
+Begin with `workflow-execution.md` inside a workflow folder to see how authentication activity, directory objects, and permission paths were analyzed and validated step by step using commands, queries, and investigative methodology.

 > **Terminology used in this category:**
 > **Workflows** refer to common security operations tasks (such as authentication validation or permission testing).